sopanshewale/workshops/workshop_one/workbooks/regular_expression.md

 ## A Few Rules: Commonly Used RegEx symbols
 ---
+Regular expressions support powerful patterns than simple literal text strings.
+Patterns can repeat, can be expressed in compact forms.
+Following  meta-characters can help you build regular expression pattern syntax implemented by re module.

 | symbol | Meaning | Example Pattern | Example Matches|
 |---|---|---|---|